 While muscle recovery is a natural process that the body does by itself over time, there are some helpful tricks to speed up the process so you can get back to training:

-- Get more sleep: Sleep gives the heart a chance to rest, cells to grow and muscles to repair.
-Therefore your body will require a longer lie following exercise.
+- Get more sleep: Sleep gives the heart a chance to rest, cells to grow, and muscles to repair.
+Therefore, your body will require a longer life following exercise.

 - Eating well: Eating a balanced diet is essential to health and longevity; it is also particularly important during muscle recovery.
-Protein can help rebuild muscle fibres, while carbohydrates restore depleted glycogen levels.
+Protein can help rebuild muscle fibers, while carbohydrates restore depleted glycogen levels.

 - Drinks: Exercise, especially during hot weather or in sweaty gyms, causes the body to lose a considerable amount of water through our breath and sweat.
 Dehydration can impair your muscles’ ability to repair themselves, so replenish with water and perhaps tart cherry juice, which has been linked to reduced muscle inflammation after workouts.

 - Supplements: The health supplement scene has grown exponentially, with more people turning to taking supplements to boost muscle recovery.
-One such supplement is Timeline, which contains Mitopure’s purified urolithin A. This powerful postbiotic is produced by the gut after eating polyphenols contained in certain foods, especially pomegranate.
+One such supplement is Timeline, which contains Mitopure’s purified urolithin A. The gut produces this powerful postbiotic after eating polyphenols contained in certain foods, especially pomegranate.
 Timeline cuts out this middle step and provides 500 mg of urolithin A, which boosts mitochondrial health and has been shown to improve muscle endurance in human clinical trials.

 The information included in this article is for informational purposes only.
 The purpose of this webpage is to promote broad consumer understanding and knowledge of various health topics.
 It is not intended to be a substitute for professional medical advice, diagnosis or treatment.
 Always seek the advice of your physician or other qualified health care provider with any questions you may have regarding a medical condition or treatment and before undertaking a new health care regimen, and never disregard professional medical advice or delay in seeking it because of something you have read on this website.